Adam Jones (baseball)

-Adam LaMarque Jones (born August 1, 1985) is an American former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the Seattle Mariners, Baltimore Orioles and Arizona Diamondbacks and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
+Adam LaMarque Jones (born August 1, 1985) is an American former professional baseball center fielder.
+He played parts of 14 seasons in Major League Baseball (MLB) for the Seattle Mariners, Baltimore Orioles, and Arizona Diamondbacks and two seasons in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
+Internationally, Jones played for the United States, helping the U.S. win the 2017 World Baseball Classic.

 The Mariners selected Jones in the first round of the 2003 MLB draft.
 He came up in the Mariners' minor league system as a shortstop before transitioning to the outfield.
 He made his MLB debut with the Mariners in 2006 and was traded to the Orioles before the 2008 season.
-Jones is a five-time MLB All-Star, a four-time Gold Glove Award winner, and a Silver Slugger winner.
+Jones is a five-time MLB All-Star, a four-time Gold Glove Award winner, a Silver Slugger winner, and won the Marvin Miller Man of the Year Award in 2015.
+He played the most games in center field in Orioles franchise history and competed in three postseasons with the team.

 Early life

-Adam Jones was born in San Diego, California on August 1, 1985, the son of Andrea, who raised Jones and his older brother alone until he was five.
-Growing up in San Diego, he was a San Diego Padres fan and was a huge fan of Tony Gwynn.
-Jones excelled at both football and basketball and did not pick up a baseball bat until he was twelve.
-In 1997 his stepfather, Kenneth, took him to a Padres game after which he started to gain an interest in the sport.
-He picked up the sport very quickly and went on to star on his high school team.
+Adam Jones was born in San Diego, California on August 1, 1985.
+His mother solely raised him and his older brother until he was five.
+Growing up in San Diego, he was a fan of the San Diego Padres and Tony Gwynn.
+Jones excelled at both football and basketball but did not pick up a baseball bat until he was 12.
+In 1997, his stepfather, Kenneth, took him to a Padres game, starting Jones' interest in the sport.
+He picked up the sport quickly and went on to star on his high school team.
 Jones graduated from Morse High School in 2003 after leading his high school team as both a pitcher and a shortstop.
 During his senior season he batted .406, hit four home runs and batted in 27 runs.
-On the mound, Jones posted a record of three wins and three losses, while posting a 2.71 ERA.
-At Morse, Jones was a teammate of future Baltimore Orioles teammate Quintin Berry.
-Jones initially committed to play college baseball at San Diego State for head coach Tony Gwynn.
+On the mound, Jones had a 3–0 record with a 2.71 ERA.
+Jones and future Baltimore Orioles teammate Quintin Berry were high school teammates.
+Jones committed to play college baseball at San Diego State University, where Gwynn was coaching.